fleetdm/fleet/docs/Using-Fleet/fleetd.md

 - macOS: `/private/var/log/orbit/orbit.std{out|err}.log`.
 - Windows: `C:\Windows\system32\config\systemprofile\AppData\Local\FleetDM\Orbit\Logs\orbit-osquery.log` (the log file is rotated).
  Users will need administrative permissions on the host to access these log destinations.
-#### Debug

-You can use the `--debug` option in `fleetctl package` to generate installers in "debug mode."
-This mode increases the verbosity of logging for orbit and osqueryd (log DEBUG level).

 ### Uninstall